Hotel Zone (Cancún): Natural disasters and climate

 As a result of the Hotel Zone being located on a thin strip of land that protrudes into the Caribbean Sea, it has been prone to hurricanes, most notably Gilbert (1988) and Wilma (2005).
 These kinds of natural disasters are uncommon but when they do occur, it can devastate the economy, which forces investors to quickly rebuild.
+As of 2026, there have been no major hurricanes since 2005.
+To prevent erosion from tropical storms and hurricanes, the beach's sand has been replenished numerous times with dredged sand.